How Much Does Business Insurance Cost?

 - The length of your businesses credit history

-NOTE: It is against the law to deny insurance coverage based on a lack of credit history.
+NOTE: It is against the law for an insurance company to deny insurance coverage based on a lack of credit history.

 So what can’t an insurance company use to determine coverage and rates?
 They are NOT allowed to look at: